 A 'stray' dog is any dog that is out in a public place and is unattended, regardless of whether it's wearing a collar or is microchipped.
 The dog may have been let out for exercise on its own, or may be an escaped pet.
-Stray dogs can cause problems including road accidents, attacks on children or adults, indiscriminate fouling, and attacks on other dogs or animals.
+Stray dogs can cause problems including road accidents, attacks on children, adults or other animals, and indiscriminate fouling.

 Out of hours service

-If you find a stray dog out of office hours (4.30pm to 9am) you should inform us by calling the out of hours service on 01642 726050.
-There is no collection service outside normal office hours and you will be asked to either keep the dog until the next working day when it will be collected by the dog warden, or requested to take the dog to the council's out of hours drop off centre.
-This must only be done by arrangement and you will be advised of the procedure when you call.
+If you find a stray dog out of office hours (4:30pm to 9am) you should inform us by calling the out of hours service on 01642 726050.
+There is no collection service outside normal office hours so you'll be asked to either keep the dog until the next working day when it'll be collected by the dog warden, or requested to take the dog to the council's out of hours drop off centre.
+This must only be done by arrangement and we'll tell you what to do when you call us.

 Using Report It

 - Choose the location you'd like to make a report about, either by locating it on the map or typing in the postcode

 - Please note, you aren't able to 'Filter type of issue' as for confidentiality reasons, we don't show the locations of reports about dog concerns

 - Once you've found the right location, click 'Next'